Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Experiments

-To validate the effectiveness of our approach as a generic QD-IL framework, we compare it against the most recent QD-RL method-PPGA with true reward function, and several widely-used and state-of-the-art IL methods: 1) Traditional IRL: Max-Entropy, 2) Online reward methods: GAIL, VAIL, and AIRL, and 3) Offline reward methods: GIRIL and PWIL.
+\textbf{Overall Performance} As mentioned in section \ref{method}, we focus on applying EBC to three IRL methods-GAIL, VAIL and DiffAIL, to compare the performance improvement.
+Additionally, we also include a few widely-used and state-of-the-art IL methods as baselines: 1) Traditional IRL: Max-Ent IRL, 2) Online reward methods: AIRL, and 3) Data-driven methods: GIRIL.
 Each baseline learns a reward function, which is then used to train standard PPGA under identical settings for all baselines.
 Hyperparameter details are provided in Appendix \ref{hyperpara}.
 All the experiments are averaged with three random seeds.

-We evaluate using four common QD-RL metrics: 1) \textbf{QD-Score}, the sum of scores of all nonempty cells in the archive.
-QD-score is the most important metric in QD-IL as it aligns with the objective of QD-IL as in equation (\ref{obj}); 2) \textbf{Coverage}, the percentage of nonempty cells, indicating the algorithm's ability to discover diverse behaviors; 3) \textbf{Best Reward}, the highest score found by the algorithm; and 4) \textbf{Average Reward}, the mean score of all nonempty cells, reflecting the ability to discover both diverse and high-performing policies.
-We use the true reward functions to calculate these metrics.
+We also study the effect of hyperparameter $q$, which controls the weight of EBC reward bonus term in Eq. \ref{intrinsic_reward}.
+We found $q=2$ performs the best among $[1,2,5]$, and thus use $q=2$ for GAIL-EBC, VAIL-EBC and DiffAIL-EBC across the experiments.
+Please refer to Appendix \ref{hyperpara_study} for details.